-ACTIVITY 3: THE CASE OF THE GREAT PEASOUPER
+ACTIVITY 2: CASE STUDY - THE GREAT SMOG OF 1952

-In this case study, students investigate London's Great Smog of 1952-a multi-day air pollution episode that claimed thousands of lives.
-Students are broken up into five teams: Geographers, Meteorologists, Energy Specialists, Chemists, and Medical Doctors.
-Each will examine the tragedy from a different scientific perspective.
+In this case study, students investigate London's Great Smog of 1952-an air pollution episode that claimed the lives of approximately 12,000 people.
+Students are broken up into five teams: Geographers; Meteorologists; Energy Specialists; Chemists; and Medical Doctors, each examining the tragedy from a different scientific perspective.
 Groups are given a set of facts about the event and asked to present the most pertinent information to the class.
 The teacher facilitates a class discussion to uncover the combination of factors that led to the Great Smog.
+With this knowledge, students then propose a series of solutions that could be implemented to prevent a similar disaster from occurring in the future.
+These proposals will be compared with the actual steps taken by London lawmakers.

-- How do environmental factors as well as societal and economic circumstances work together to impact the quality of our air? - How can different experts work together to answer scientific questions?
+- How do environmental factors as well as societal and economic circumstances work together to determine the quality of our air? - How have urban problems, such as severe air pollution, have raised society's awareness of the environment and our need to protect it? - What role can governments, industries, and the public play in helping to curb air pollution?

-MATERIALS
+REQUIRED MATERIALS